Back when we were kids, we were the snow throwers - shoveling our parent's driveways for spare change.

 In very basic terms, single-stage snow blowers

-only throw the
+only throw the snow once.
+A

 gas-powered engine spins an auger that scoops up the snow and throws it out the chute.

 Since the auger actually contacts the ground, you should not use a single stage snow thrower on gravel surfaces, unless your goal is to hurl small rocks at your neighbors.